 - 1. Killen-Staples House

 - 2. ca. 1875

 - 3. Carpenter Italianate

 - 4. The property on which the house is located was purchased for \$200 by Lunn, a free man of color, in January, 1850.
 It is not clear how long he owned it.
 The house was constructed by Thomas Killen.
 It contains two "preacher rooms" with direct access from the front porch (the gable front elements on either side of the porch).
 These rooms were used by traveling ministers who would often preach at several churches in town.
+The exterior doors to the preacher rooms allowed the ministers to enter without disturbing the family if they arrived late at night.

 Eric P. Staples purchased the house in 1940.
 Staples was the Perry High School Principal (1933-1936), Superintendent of Perry Consolidated Schools (1937-1969), and Head Boys' Basketball Coach (1933-1965).
 Coach Eric Staples and his players won 924 games with only 198 losses over a span of 38 years (82.4 winning percentage).
-Staples' basketball teams at the school captured 8 state championships (1947, '49, '53, '56, '59, 62, 63, and '64) and 25 region and district titles.
-Coach Staples earned the title "Winningest Coach in Georgia" which has not been surpassed to date.
+Staples' basketball teams at the school captured 8 state championships (1947, '49, '53, '56, '59, '62, '63, and '64) and 25 region and district titles.
+Coach Staples became the winningest coach in country, and to date is the winningest coach in Georgia.
 Coach Staples was inducted into the Georgia Sports Hall of Fame in 1957 and the Georgia Athletic Coaches Association Hall of Fame in 2002.
 Today, the house is used as a real estate office.